DihyahAdib/ReMake/README.md

 # Next fixes?

-> hitboxes should be slightly outside playable area boundaries as to not allow player to get cliped onto it (i.e setBounds)
+- hitboxes should be slightly outside playable area boundaries as to not allow player to get cliped onto it (i.e setBounds)
+- REPLACE ALL STAGNANT GAMEWIDTHS WITH THE CURRENT NEW FUNCTIONS this.getCurrentGameWidth() ETC